johnmcclumpha/RustPlaguedMurderers/readme.md

 **Enable Glowing Eyes**

-Defines whether murderers should spawn with glowing eyes
+Defines whether murderers and scarecrows should spawn with glowing eyes

 Glowing Eyes: true/false

-**Set Murderer Health**
+**Set Health for Murderers and Scarecrows**

-Sets the health/strength of the murderers, (higher numbers will make them stronger).
+Sets the health/strength of the murderers and scarecrows, (higher numbers will make them stronger).

-Default value for plagued murderers is 100.
+Default plugin value for murderers is 100 and 500 for scarecrows.

 ## What's Next?

 With the release of v2.0.0 the ability to utilise other clothing items has been added, rather than just thelimited set in earlier versions.
 Some of the ideas moving forward include:

-- support other entities (scarecrows, scientists(?), and more)
+- support other entities (~~scarecrows~~, scientists(?), and more)
 - support/integration with kits (possibly)

 If you have any suggestions or requests, head on over to the support forms for the plugin on uMod and let me know.